AequilibraE/QAequilibraE/docs/source/processing_provider.rst

 Processing Tools
 ================

-Some of AequilibraE's plugin functionalities are now available in a processing plugin.
+Some of AequilibraE's plugin functionalities are also available in a processing plugin.
-The processing plugin is automatically installed with QAequilibraE and allows you to perform several tasks, such as creating project from links, exporting matrices, and much more, as a batch process or not.
+The processing plugin is automatically installed with QAequilibraE and allows you to perform several tasks, such as creating project from links, exporting matrices, and much more, as a batch process.
 To use the processing plugin, you don't have to directly open the AequilibraE project, nor have the widget open, although it is mandatory to have AequilibraE installed.